choprahetarth/background-remover/README.md

 8. Run all the cells within the `Functions` Tab, no need to open.
 9. Expand the Display and run all cells.
 Enjoy the output.

+NOTE - The first run of every model takes more time than usual, because the notebook downloads each model the first time it is required.
+The subsequent calls to the model don't require downloading.

 ## Instructions for using `Classical CV` based solution -
 1. Restart the Runtime `Ctrl+M` and repeat step 2
 2. Repeat Steps 4 and 5